 A DMP is a living document.
 It may well be that you are not able to answer some of these questions at first, or only roughly, for example because you wish to obtain someone's advice.
 Or it may turn out that it is better to handle things differently than originally planned.
 You can always adapt or add to your DMP.

-There are various templates and checklists available for drawing up a data management plan.
+There are various templates available for drawing up a data management plan.
 The filled-in template is then your data management plan.
-Your research funder or research institute may have its own DMP template.
-If your funder or institute does not provide a template, you can use the general UvA or AUAS template.
-This template comes with a guidance document in which every question is explained.
+If you receive funding from NWO or ZonMw, or if your funder or institute does not provide a template, you can use the general UvA or AUAS template.
+The templates of UvA and HvA are available in Research Management Services (RMS).